folio-org/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 4. Find the location you want to delete and select it.
 5. In the **location details** pane, click **Actions > Delete**.
 6. In the **Delete location** dialog, click **Delete**.
 A confirmation message appears and the location is deleted.

+### Enable a floating collection

+A Floating collection is defined as a group of items that are not housed permanently at a specific library, but are shelved at the library where they were most recently checked in.
+Floating collections are used to decrease transportation of items between libraries and to reduce manual handling, transit time, shipping expenses and/or traffic emissions.
+Support for floating collections is enabled by designating a location as a floating collection.

+To enable a location as a floating collection

+1. In the **Locations** pane, select the **Institution** under which the location is located.
+2. Select the **Campus** under which the location is located.
+3. Select the **Library** under which the location is located.
+4. Create or edit a location as above
+5. Under **Floating Collection** check the "Enable floating collection" box
+6. Click **Save & close**.

+### Make a location inactive

+When a location is marked as inactive, "Inactive" will be prepended to the location name in Inventory, and users will be given a prompt warning them the location is inactive if adding a new holding to the location.
+It will not prevent a user from adding a new holding or item.

+1. In the **Locations** pane, select the **Institution** under which the location is located.
+2. Select the **Campus** under which the location is located.
+3. Select the **Library** under which the location is located.
+4. Find the location you want to edit and select it.
+5. In the **location details** pane, click **Actions > Edit**.
+6. Under **Status** select "Inactive"
+7. Click **Save & close**.